SamNitro-sac/PathUnendingDiceRoller/README.md

 - Supports actions with multiple rolls and calculates:
   - Probability of achieving or exceeding a target number of successes.
   - Average number of successes per action.
+- **Interactive GUI** with themed design inspired by tabletop RPGs.
+- Plays sounds based on the probability of success:
+  - A "Nelson ha-ha" sound for probabilities below 50%.
+  - A "Yes!" sound for probabilities 50% or higher.

 ---